Acceptable Use Policy

 Unacceptable Use of Enterprise Resources

 The following actions are considered unacceptable use of the Enterprise’s Information Systems and/or Electronic Communications.
-Al Enterprise Users must not:
+All Enterprise Users must not:

-- Store non-public information on personal devices that are not managed by a mobile device manager.
+- Store non-public information on personal devices that are not managed by the Enterprise’s mobile device manager or mobile application manager

 - Perform any act intentionally or irresponsibly, which may impair the operation of Enterprise Information Systems.